 Very high-frequency digital ultrasound

-What is it for?
+What is it?

-Ultrasound is used to provide extremely precise measurements of the front surface of the eye (cornea and epithelium) as well as structures inside the eye (iris, ciliary body, and crystalline lens).
+A very high-frequency digital ultrasound (VHFU) is used to provide precise measurements of various aspects of the eye, including the surface of the eye (the cornea and epithelium) and the structures inside the eye (the iris, ciliary body, and crystalline lens).

-How does it feel?
+How does it work?

 A VHFU takes a series of 3D map-like pictures of the eye.
 For these images to be taken, the patient places their head on a chin-rest and the optometrist places a soft watertight goggle over the eye – this is then filled with a saline solution.
 The patient will be asked to open their eye and look at the focus point in the device.

 Without touching the eye, the instrument scans the eye, taking a number of detailed cross-sectional images using sound waves.
 These images present the structure of the eye, including corneal thickness.
 VHFU with the ArcScan Insight 100 imaging takes approximately 3-5 minutes.

 What are the Benefits?